Silicone sealants

-Common Characteristics Across Silicone Sealants
+Most Common Use for Silicone Sealants

-Frequently Asked Questions About Silicone Sealants
+Frequently Asked Questions (FAQ)

 Silicone sealants are used to seal and bond joints and gaps that must remain waterproof, flexible and durable.
 They are ideal for sealing sanitary equipment, window frames, tiles, glazing joints and connections between construction materials.